robertjoosten/maya-surface-attract/README.md

 <p align="center"><img src="icons/surface-attract-scene-example.png?raw=true"></p>

-The `parameter` ramp is used to generate multiplier values for the parameter of the closest point on the surface.
+The `attractRampU` and `attractRampV` ramp is used to generate multiplier values for the parameter of the closest point on the surface.
 This can come in handy to generate a zipper effect.
-The `falloff` ramp is used to generate multiplier values for the falloff allowing for a smoother transition.
+The `attractRamp` ramp is used to generate multiplier values for the falloff allowing for a smoother transition.

+The `bulgeDistance` and `bulgeStrength` values are used to control the overall bulge effect with `bulgeRamp` being used to control the falloff.

 <p align="center"><img src="icons/surface-attract-attribute-example.png?raw=true"></p>